PoundKey/Algorithms/Graph Theory/README.md

 > The adjacency matrix representation of a graph requires O(n<sup>2</sup>) space, while the adjacency list representation requires only O(m + n) space.

+---
+### Articulation Point and Diameter
+__An articulation point__ in an undirected graph is a vertex whose removal increases the number of connected components in the graph.
+Intuitively: Consider a node in a graph.
+If removing that node and all edges incident on that node 􏰀breaks􏰁 the graph into pieces, then the node is an articulation point.

+The __diameter__ of an undirected, unweighted graph is the largest possible value of the following quantity: the smallest number of edges on any path between two nodes.
+In other words, it's the largest number of steps required to get between two nodes in the graph.

 ### Breadth-First Search

 ### Depth-First Search